jdoleary/Spellmasons/docs/TasksCurrent.md

 - should allow spell prediction even while an action is taking place - this not being here causes friction in multiplayer
 - sync issue: golem moving through frozen guys jumped back
 ---
-- fix CHHOSE_UPGRADE bug that allows devMode true players to have too many upgrades
 - make spell text scrollable
 - You're able to cast into negative mana in multiplayer
 ---